LuposX/Jump-n-Run-with-java/README.md

 # Disclaimer
 See License.
 I dont maintain this project actively.
-This game is a project from when i was younger and is only on github due to nostalgia reasons and maybe if someone find a code snippet helpful.
+This game is a project from when i was younger and is only on github due to nostalgia reasons and maybe if someone finds a code snippet helpful.